Providing care for women throughout their lifetime

 Patricia Dodge, CNM

 Pat Dodge became a certified nurse midwife in 1997 after many years as a labor and delivery nurse.
 She studied midwifery at the Frontier School of Midwifery and Family Nursing and earned her master's degree from Case Western Reserve University.
 She has been a longtime champion of midwifery and performed one of the first underwater births in Columbus in 1998.
 Her interests are low intervention birth, midlife health, and empowering women and families to be active decision makers in their health care.
-For fun she tends her vegetable garden, reads and helps out in her son’s cafe and travels.

 Emily Neiman, CNM